 "I work in the Service Strategy & Design (SSD) team.
 I am currently working on a very large-scale project there.
 We are integrating a product called Swimlane, a Security Orchestra Automation and Respond (SOAR) platform, for our analysts.
 My job is to implement and test the specified integrations.
 These are then installed in Swimlane and made available to analysts via a release.
 I also regularly take part in team planning and status meetings.

 Another task is improving the platform of the customer portal.
 On the platform, customers can log in and get an overview of our services, equipment and the status of their tickets.
 I like working behind the scenes.
 I feel very much at ease in the SSD team, and the business culture is young and modern."

 Do you still have to study at home after a day at work?

 "In the evening I don't do anything for school anymore, I want to relax.
 I prefer reading books or playing games with colleagues.
 I find it easy to combine work and school.
 I am even taking the vocational baccalaureate, which I usually study for on weekends."

 How do you see your future career progression?

 "I would like to stay with InfoGuard as an application developer after my apprenticeship is completed.
 Later on, I can also imagine continuing to study and travel abroad to improve my English."

 InfoGuard trial apprenticeship 2020

 Do you have young people who might be interested in training as IT specialists in the future?
-In March and April 2020, we organising tree two-days trial apprenticeships (in German) to give an insight into the apprenticeship and the day-to-day work.
+In June and July 2020, we organising three trial apprenticeships (in German) to give an insight into the apprenticeship and the day-to-day work.
 You can find more information and the registration form on our website!